portfolio-performance/portfolio-help/docs/en/reference/view/accounts/security-account.md

 ![](images/sb-accounts-securities-accounts-chart.png)

 Clicking on any point in the chart will reveal the actual data of all three time series.
-With the :gear: data tool (top right), you can also add the `Taxes (Accumulated)` and `Fees (Accumulated)` time series to the chart.
+With the :gear: data tool (top right), you can also add the `Taxes (Cumulative)` and `Fees (Cumulative)` time series to the chart.
 Please refer to the section on the [User Interface](../../../how-to/user-interface.md#) for more guidance on customizing the chart.

 ### Holdings